fstpackage/synthetic/README.md

 benchmarks are reduced to a few simple statements, increasing your productivity and reproducibility\!

-## Walkthrough: reproduce benchmarks shown on fst homepage
+## Walkthrough: setting up a benchmark

-A lot of statements are made on the performance of serializers and databases, but the thruth is that all solutions have their own strenghts and weaknesses.
+A lot of claims are made on the performance of serializers and databases, but the truth is that all solutions have their own strenghts and weaknesses.

+*some more text here*

 Define the template of a test dataset: